 - The P4 organizational structure takes into account not only interdisciplinary (cross-functional) teams with responsibility for features, products or applications, but also supplying Module, Component and platform teams, as well as teams that provide special expertise as a service to other teams .
 The high level of specialization in modern system development makes the different types of teams necessary.
 In the P4 framework we call these team types “team flavors”.

 - In addition to the roles of Product Owner and Scrum Master, P4 introduces the role of the System Engineer, in which the responsibility for the technology and architecture of a Team is bundled.
 The System Engineer also represents his team’s technological expertise at the next higher scaling level.

 - For the training and further education of members of interdisciplinary teams, as well as the joint further development of internally used tools, P4 integrates the ideas of Communities of Practice .

-- At the scaling levels ( Cluster and Organization ), groups are formed from members of the “lower” level.
-This overlap principle simplifies information flows between the levels.
-Events at the levels involved are decoupled by the so-called Cadence.
+- At the scaling levels (Cluster and Organization), groups are formed from members of the “lower” level.
+This overlap principle simplifies the information flow between the levels.
+Events at all levels are decoupled by the so-called Cadence.
 It provides a kind of “timetable” for the Organization.

-- The collaboration model of Nucleus, Extended Team, Supporter and Stakeholder integrated in P4 expands the simple Scrum model (employees are completely or not at all in the team) and thus supports the collaboration of experts with several teams.
+- The collaboration model of Nucleus, Extended Team, Supporter and Stakeholder integrated in P4 expands the simple Scrum model (employees are completely or not at all in a team) and thus supports the collaboration of experts with several but few teams.
 The collaboration is fully integrated into the organization’s events.

-In addition to the practices described above, tried and tested elements from classic methods are integrated into the “P4 toolbox”, such as requirements and test management, as well as model-based development from systems engineering.
+In addition to the practices described above, tried and tested elements from classic methods are integrated into the “P4 toolbox”, such as requirements management, test management, risk management, as well as model-based systems engineering (MBSE).

 Since P4 is a framework, other beneficial and deemed necessary practices can be integrated.
 However, it is essential to ensure that the P4 principles are observed ( see P4 principles ).